A woman with black hair is wearing headphones and smiling towards the camera. Voice Over

 Among the three primary female voice types, you’ll come across the mezzo-soprano voice most often.
 It falls between the lower-pitched contralto voice and the higher-pitched soprano voice.

-The mezzo-soprano tessitura, or the range where the voice is most comfortable, falls between the soprano tessitura and the contralto tessitura.
+The mezzo-soprano tessitura, or the range where the female voice: is most comfortable, falls between the soprano tessitura and the contralto tessitura.

 When singing, the mezzo-soprano usually transitions out of the chest voice near the E note just above the middle C and switches to the head voice near the E note one octave above the middle C octave.